Achievements

 Swadeshi Microprocessor Challenge 2020

-Cube Highways Hackathon
+Cube Highways Hackathon 2021

 Finalist

-India PropTech Hackathon
+India PropTech Hackathon 2021

 Finalist

-Worldwide AI Hackathon
+Worldwide AI Hackathon 2023

 Semi-Finalist

-Geoffrey Hinton Fellowship's Hackathon-1
+Geoffrey Hinton Fellowship's Hackathon-1 2021

 Top 30 Rank

 The problem statement involved predicting the credit risk score of different individuals.
-My approach involved extensive feature engineering, SMOTE resmapling to handle the class imbalance, thorough hyperparameter tuning and ensembling gradient boosting models like XGBoost, LightGBM & CatBoost.
+My approach involved extensive feature engineering, SMOTE resmapling to handle class imbalance, thorough hyperparameter tuning and ensembling gradient boosting models like XGBoost, LightGBM & CatBoost.

 IET Present Around The World 2020